JSandusky/Blocks/Readme.md

 Closed, last commmit.
 WIP tasks are complete but will not appear in public versions.

-## Source-code is all rights reserved

-Source is only provided as a reference and is not for use or redistribution, I reserve all rights to it.

-Source quality is quite poor as it's the product of baking down generated source code followed with some very light refactoring.
-Thus, files like `GUI_Main` contain practically everything because all code generation was emitted into those locations.
-Order of functions and the like may not be sensible depending on what part of the emission pass they're emitted from.

-Again, 100% proprietary and solely provided for closed door viewing.

 ---

 Multiple document editor for Urho3D.
 Brings forward only the most important functionality.